Bad-Gandalf/milestone4-recipe-website/README.md

 #### Manual testing

-When building helper functions I would have to check if they were producing the correct results and this involved alot of reloading pages as assertion tests were not particularly suitable.
+When building helper functions I used TDD to check if they were producing the correct results and this involved alot of reloading pages as assertion tests were not particularly suitable.
 I would also have to check the .csv files were being created properly and then adjust my functions to make it so.

 I tested create, update and delete for all entries in to the four collections; Recipes, cuisines, countries and allergens as I could not do them through unittest